dharan-rajan/dharan-rajan/README.md

 - 🔭 Worked for companies **Zoho and Zenefits**

-- 🌱 Currently learning **Core Statistics and python implementations of it**
+- 🌱 Currently learning **Core Statistics, LLM, Vector Databases**

-- 👯 Looking to collaborate on **Open source projects that focuses on SaaS**
+- 👯 Looking to collaborate on **Open source projects that focuses on AI and SaaS**

 - 💬 Ask me about **Full Stack Development, DSA and System Design :)**